You are viewing this course for September start 2024

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.

 |Cell Biology *

 |Research Methods *

 |Population and Community Ecology

 * Also available partially or entirely through the medium of Welsh

-Upon graduating you will be qualified for career-paths specifically related to zoology.
-In addition, your zoology degree will have taught you a broad range of skills such as observation, research, analysis and reflection which are demanded by employers in a variety of graduate professions.
+In addition, your Zoology degree will have taught you a broad range of skills such as observation, research, analysis and reflection which are demanded by employers in a variety of graduate professions.

 The skills gained include:

-- An in depth understanding of zoology and zoology related disciplines, including animal behaviour, physiology, phylogeny, species conservation, ecology etc;
+- an in-depth understanding of zoology and zoology-related disciplines, including animal behaviour, physiology, phylogeny, species conservation and ecology

-- A variety of skills for independent lifelong working including time management, organisation, knowledge transfer etc.
+- a variety of skills for independent lifelong working including time management, organisation, and knowledge transfer.